 A CDR should:

-- Determine that detailed design of the configuration item under review satisfies cost (for cost-type contracts), schedule, and performance requirements.
+- Determine that the detailed design of the configuration item under review satisfies cost (for cost-type contracts), schedule, and performance requirements.

 - Establish detail design compatibility among the configuration item and other items of equipment, facilities, computer software, and personnel.